K87lk/springsecurity/README.md

 # springsecurity
-An attempt to create a multiconfiguration Spring Security apllication
+an attempt to create a multiconfigured Spring Security apllication